havenweb/haven/README.md

 * Note, there are no backups setup.
 You may want to backup the database (PostgreSQL) and uploaded images (`/home/pi/simpleblog/storage`).

 ## Paid Hosting
 Fully managed hosting of your personal Haven is available too, check out: https://havenweb.org/order.html

 ## Docker
-Docker deployment is a work-in-progress and untested.
-Feel free to checkout the `local` branch which has a Dockerfile you can experiment with.
+There is experimental Docker support.
+It currently does not work with a production environment, will not save files after a restart and is generally not ready for production.
+Feel free to open up a PR and improve on it.
 ## Other Linux Systems

 Given the differences between Linux platforms I can't give fool-proof deployment instructions for every platform but take a look at the two bash scripts in `deploymentscripts/lib/bash/`.
 They are the steps used for installing dependencies and the Haven application in the automated AWS deployment.
 There may be differences depending on your distribution.